Updated December 13, 2022.

 That’s a shame because done in a single color, they can add nice texture.
 Done in two or more colors they add repeating patterns of various sizes to your stitching.

-Susan Jones has addressed this problem beautifully in her newest book, Dots, Spots and Blocks.
+Susan Jones has addressed this problem beautifully in her book, Dots, Spots and Blocks.
 Not only has she created great stitch variations for dotted patterns of various kinds and sizes, she has added checked patterns, another great and often overlooked source of texture in needlepoint.

 This book begins with a section on basics, followed by four sampler projects of various kinds.
 The one pictured here is on the cover.
 In addition there is a stained glass window sampler, a flower garden sampler, and a block sampler.